 |3 lb tomatoes, chopped, peel on||Salt to taste|

 Heat half the sesame oil in heavy-bottom pot big enough for the whole recipe.
 Add the mustard seeds.
-When they begin to sputter, add the hing, and the curry leaves.
+When the seeds begin to sputter, add the hing, and the curry leaves.
 When the curry leaves begin to crisp slightly, dump in the tomatoes.
-Bring to boil, add the cumin, turmeric, salt and red chili powder.
-Reduce heat, and simmer, stirring every 15-30 minutes until the liquid evaporates and an oil sheen appears on top.
-Depending on how ripe and juicy your tomatoes were, and the surface area of your cookpot, this will run 2-4 hours.
+Bring to boil, add the cumin, turmeric, salt and red chili powder. *(You can use cayenne for a real kick, or Kashmiri red chili powder for a gentler warmth).
+Heat, and simmer, stirring every 15-30 minutes until the liquid evaporates and an oil sheen appears on top.
+Depending on how ripe and juicy your tomatoes were, and the surface area of your cookpot, this may run 2-4 hours.

 Add the fenugreek and the rest of the oil.
 Stir a few times, and cook a few more minutes.
 Test for salt.
 If your tomatoes were super-ripe and sweet, or if you prefer a tangier sauce, add some tamarind paste now.